 Of course, if you still have a warranty on the car or whatever part is malfunctioning, then you’re good to go.
 If your warranty has expired, there are other options you can consider ahead of time to help you out in times like these so you’re not alone.

 Extended warranties are an option from various places that act just like your original warranty, covering repairs for certain parts of the car.
 These can go out several years past your factory warranty and be a big help when something goes wrong.

 Also, some insurances companies like Progressive and Geico offer a "mechanical breakdown insurance" (MBI) or something of a similar name.
 It’s important to remember, however, that even these options won’t cover all regular wear and tear.
 Some items on your vehicle are just expected to wear out and be replaced by you, the car owner.

-Other examples of insurance companies who offer some type of MBI include USAA which will only cover vehicles up to 10 years old and 115,000 miles or AAA which actually has no limit on the vehicle’s age or mileage and comes with many additional perks like car rental coverage and free battery replacement.
+Other examples of insurance companies who offer some type of MBI include USAA, which will only cover vehicles up to 10 years old and 115,000 miles, and AAA, which actually has no limit on the vehicle’s age or mileage and comes with many additional perks like car rental coverage and free battery replacement.

 If you're looking for car insurance at the most affordable rates possible with the best coverage options, look no further.
 The Jerry app is here to help.

 A licensed broker, Jerry does all the hard work of finding cheap quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even help you cancel your old policy.

 And to ensure you always have the lowest rate, Jerry will send you new quotes every time your policy comes up for renewal, so you’re always getting the coverage you want at the best price.
 This level of service is why Jerry earned a 4.6/5 rating on the App Store and made it the top insurance app in the country.